RFC: Linked Pools (Technical Proposal)

 Technical Details

 The following sub-chapters roughly sketch the modules that are part of the implementation of this feature.
-They describe the public API of the pallet-pool-linkage and explain the calculation approach for the TTs valuation.
+They describe the public API of the pallet-pool-links and explain the calculation approach for the TTs valuation.

-The pallet itself exposes the additional functionality for deploying a pool’s PTs.
-Compared to the pallet-loans that allows borrowers to borrow PTs against a loan, the pallet-pool-linkage provides functionality to invest PTs into another pool, retaining tranche tokens in exchange.
+The pallet itself exposes the additional functionality for deploying the funds of a pool.
+Compared to the pallet-loans that allows borrowers to borrow against a loan, the pallet-pool-links provides functionality to invest into another pool, retaining tranche tokens in exchange.
 The actual investment action is triggered by an account with the right permissions on-chain.
 This is similar to how the chain controls which accounts are allowed to borrow against a loan.

 Extrinsics